getspacetime/makani/README.md

 - Components should be composable, extensible, and performant
 - Always listen to the community

-**This library is currently under active development.
-You may experience bugs, breaking changes, or missing functionality.**
+> ⚠️ This library is currently under active development.
+You may experience bugs, breaking changes, or missing functionality.

 ## 🚀 Getting Started